GLASSES (PROTECTIVE EYEWEAR)

 anyone not wearing safety glasses may be required to leave the

-important to buy ones that are both comfortable and easy to
+ones that are both comfortable and easy to see through

 Are safety glasses available in the classroom?